Skip to main content

 Troubleshooting

-The signed state param is older than 15 minutes, or the backend’s admin token has rotated since you started the install.
+The signed state param is older than 15 minutes.
 Restart the install from the Add-repo dialog.

-You clicked Cancel on Bitbucket’s authorisation screen, or your workspace admin has restricted third-party OAuth consumers.
-Ask your Bitbucket admin to allow the Lettuce consumer, then retry.
+You clicked Cancel on Bitbucket’s authorization screen, or your workspace admin has restricted third-party OAuth consumers.
+Ask your Bitbucket workspace admin to allow the Lettuce consumer, then retry.

 Lettuce only lists repos you have at least contributor access to.
-If you only have read access to a repo, ask the owner to bump your permission or to install Lettuce themselves and add the repo for the workspace.
+If you only have read access to a repo, ask the owner to bump your permission, or have an admin on that workspace connect Lettuce themselves and add the repo on the workspace’s behalf.